 What You Should Say to your Workers’ Compensation Doctor

-If you are not honest with your doctor, you run the risk of delaying weekly payments for your work-related injury.
+If you are not honest with your doctor, you put your workers’ comp claim at risk.
 You may also have medical treatment denied in some circumstances as well.

 For instance, when there is a dispute that must be decided by a workers’ compensation judge, he or she will take your credibility into account when deciding your case.
 If your medical records show that you are lying about previous conditions or it seems like you are exaggerating your symptoms, the judge is less likely to decide in your favor.

 When talking to your doctor, be thorough, but be honest.
-Try your best to explain your pain and limitations in a practical way by providing examples and describing your work-related injury as accurately as possible.
+To get the proper treatment and physical therapy you need, try your best to explain your pain and limitations in a practical way by providing examples and describing your work-related injury as accurately as possible.

 Worried About What to Tell Your Doctor?
-Talk to a Workers Compensation Lawyer First
+Talk to a Workers Compensation Attorney First

 Our law firm has handled hundreds of cases just like yours, and we can help you develop the right language to use so that you are honest but thorough with your treating doctor.

 Explore our resources if you would like more information.
-You can also call to set up a free consultation to discuss your workers’ comp case.
+You can also call to set up a free consultation with a workers comp attorney to discuss your case.